phhusson/treble_presets/README.md

 ### Replacing maintainer

 You want to replace me(phhusson) as maintainer of any device?
 Feel free!
 I have too many devices already!
+(No you won't get a free device with that)